AdamGetBackToWork/RemindMe---Personal-Arduino-Project---/README.md

 ![Example Flowchart](/Block_diagram_1.png)

+#### User had to check off every single button in order for the device to "let them pass".
+If the user only pushed 2 out of 4 buttons, and tried to walk out the room (passing by the sensor) the system would detect, that they hadn't pushed all the buttons.

+Also the system was equipped in a "reset/for all" button, if the user wanted to either reset the device or check all the buttons at once.

 ##### Sidenote:
 The unfortunate simplicity of the desing is due to the limited amount of components available for the project.
 I was given x amount of components and was sopposed to make something from them.
 Alse I had limited time...
 So here is the REMINDME 1.0!!!